VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 ## The Countdown Timer

-When a registrant creates an order and makes a seat reservation, those seats are reserved for a fixed period of time.
+When a Registrant creates an order and makes a seat reservation, those seats are reserved for a fixed period of time.
 The **RegistrationProcess** instance, which forwards the reservation from the **SeatsAvailability** aggregate, passes the time that the